Handbook

 CAFETERIA PROCEDURES

-Holiday Visitors $6.00
+Holiday Visitor | $6.00 |

+How do I sign up for Free and Reduced Meals?
 A free and reduced application must be filled out each year.
-You can find that application online through your Skyward Family Access account.
-Each family also will receive an application with the back-to-school forms that are sent home.
-Please check the District Child Nutrition Office, 615-794-6624, if you have any questions about Free and Reduced applications and your family eligibility.
+You can find the application online through your Skyward Family Access account.
+Each family will receive an application with the back-to-school forms that are sent home.
+Please call the District Food and Culinary Services Office at 615-794-6624 if you have any questions about Free and Reduced applications and your family’s eligibility.
 You will receive a letter indicating your application has been processed and your eligibility determination.

-We offer ice cream and other additional items for sale to students who have money in their accounts or pay with cash.
-All extra items (i.e., a la carte items) are Smart Snack compliant.
-If a child has a negative balance, then they will not be able to purchase a la carte items.
+Can my child buy extras like ice cream?
+We offer ice cream and other additional items for sale to students who have money in their accounts or cash with them.
+All extra items (a la carte items) are Smart Snack compliant.
+If a child has a negative balance, they will not be able to purchase a la carte items.
 Elementary schools limit ice cream purchases to an assigned day of the week by grade level.

-Parents/Guardians are welcome to join their child(ren) for lunch.
+May I come have lunch with my child?
+Parents are welcome to join their children for lunch.
 It is not necessary to call ahead for reservations.
-You must sign in the office with a photo ID to receive a visitor’s badge.
-Please meet your child(ren) in the cafeteria.
+You must sign in at the office with a photo ID to receive a visitor’s badge.
+Please meet your child in the cafeteria.
 Once you finish lunch, you need to return to the front office to sign out.

-FSSD policy 3.50 states the following: “Students will be permitted to bring their lunches from home and to purchase beverages and incidental items.
+May I bring in lunch for my child from their favorite restaurant?
+The FSSD Board policy 3.50 states: “Students will be permitted to bring their lunches from home and to purchase beverages and incidental items.
 Breakfast and lunch brought from outside food service facilities will not be permitted to be consumed in the cafeteria.”

 My child prefers to bring his or her lunch.
 Is there anything I cannot send?
 We do not allow glass containers, energy drinks, coffee drinks, or carbonated beverages.

-How is my child expected to behave in the cafeteria?
 All students are expected to behave in the cafeteria in a positive manner and are expected to help make the cafeteria a pleasant place for everyone.

 Please limit cell phone use when visiting in the cafeteria.